 Why Dog Grooming is Beneficial

 - Healthy Hair and Skin.
 Just as we humans have a ritual in order to improve our skin’s natural glow and our hair’s natural shine, grooming your dog will also do the same for their hair and skin.
 Routine brushing with a bristle or wire brush will help remove and trapped dead hair, hair clots, dirt and dandruff.
 Doing this will also help spread your dog’s natural skin oils across their fur, resulting in a brighter and shinier coat.
+Additionally, hemp oil for dogs has been known to contribute to a healthy coat and skin!

 - Finding Ticks & Fleas.
 New England is notorious for ticks and fleas during the warmer months and they have been an increasing issue for dog owners due to the fact that many towns have made an effort to improve and create more outdoor spaces and parks.
 Bathing your dog as well as brushing them will help you detect ticks and fleas before they become an issue.
 We always recommend giving your dog a quick brush and once-over after coming in from a day in the woods or field.